-In relation to the seventh criteria suggested in the RFI, EFRAG considers that it could be further elaborated that it should be taken into consideration that the capacity of stakeholders to assess the proposals and provide input of a high quality is essential for the IASB to issue high-quality standards.
+In addition to the criteria identified by the IASB, In relation to the seventh criteria suggested in the RFI, EFRAG considers that it could be further elaborated that it should be taken into consideration that the capacity of stakeholders to assess the proposals and provide input of a high quality is essential for the IASB to issue high-quality standards.
 In this regard it could be noted that stakeholders' capacity is limited and in the coming period will also have to be used on sustainability reporting.

-EFRAG also suggests some factors that could be considered when assessing whether there is any deficiency in the way companies report the type of transaction or activity in financial reports.
+EFRAG also suggests considering additional some factors which that could be considered when assessing whether there is any deficiency in the way companies report the type of transaction or activity in financial reports.
 These factors are detailed in Appendix 1.